The 2020 State New Economy Index

 Different geographies and jurisdictions play different roles in the global economy.
 Some specialize in what economists call “seedbed” functions—generating new products and firms, often through cutting-edge innovation.
 Others specialize in corporate functions by offering attractive environments for company headquarters or other management activities.
 Still others specialize in more routine production functions for goods or services, handling aspects of the work that involve less innovation and have lower skill requirements.
 Finally, some regions specialize in resource production tied to geographical endowments, such as minerals, arable land, or lumber.

 Yet policy discussions about America’s innovation-driven, high-tech economy too often spotlight just a few iconic places, such as the Route 128 tech corridor around Boston, Massachusetts; Research Triangle Park between Raleigh, Durham, and Chapel Hill, North Carolina; Austin, Texas; Seattle, Washington; and, of course, California’s always white-hot Silicon Valley.
-This was the case when the first edition of this report came out almost 20 years ago, and it remains true for the most part today.
-It has always been too myopic a view of how innovation is distributed across the country, and it is increasingly out of step with reality, because many other metropolitan areas and regions—from Denver to Salt Lake City to Minneapolis and St. Paul—are becoming innovative hot spots, too.
+This was the case when the first edition of this report came out more than 20 years ago, and it remains true for the most part today.
+It has always been too myopic a view of how innovation is distributed across the country, and it is increasingly out of step with reality, because many other metropolitan areas and regions—from Denver to Salt Lake City to Minneapolis to Madison—are growing their innovation economies.

-To be well positioned to take advantage of technological innovation and thrive amid the ebbs and flows of the global economy, states need to be firmly grounded in what we and others have called “New Economy” success factors.
-This report assembles an index of 25 indicators across five economic categories to assess states’ fundamental capacities to successfully navigate an economy driven by technological innovation.
-It measures the degree to which state economies are knowledge-based, globalized, entrepreneurial, IT-driven, and innovation-based.
-The report then discusses some overarching strategic issues facing states, examines the role of large and small businesses in driving growth, and finally discusses a number of innovative models around the nation to spur workforce training and technology commercialization.
+To be well positioned to take advantage of technological innovation, and thrive amid the ebbs and flows of the global economy, states need to be firmly grounded in what the Information Technology and Information Foundation (ITIF) and others have called “New Economy” success factors.
+This report assembles an index of 25 indicators across 5 economic categories to assess states’ fundamental capacities to successfully navigate an economy driven by technological innovation.
+It measures the degree to which state economies are knowledge based, globalized, entrepreneurial, IT driven, and innovation based.
+These data underscore how all states would benefit from implementing comprehensive innovation strategies.
+The federal government should complement those efforts by spurring development self-sustaining tech hubs in more parts of the country.

 The purpose of the State New Economy Index is to measure states’ economic structure.
 Unlike other reports that assess state economic performance or state economic policies, this study focuses more narrowly on a simple question: To what degree does the structure of the 50 state economies match the ideal structure of the innovation-driven New Economy?
 For example, we know that a defining characteristic of the New Economy is that it is global.
 Therefore, the Index uses a number of variables to measure state economies’ degrees of global integration.